Clubs & Activities for MD Students

 Students for a National Health Program (SNaHP) is the student branch of the national organization Physicians for a National Health Program (PNHP), an organization that advocates for universal, comprehensive single-payer national health insurance.
 Even though we are centered on single-payer healthcare, we also invite conversations on other issues in healthcare.

 The Surgery Interest Group is a student-run organization that promotes educational opportunities related to surgery.
 We hope to offer students a more nuanced understanding of the lifestyle, prerequisites, and other attributes associated with the specialty.
 Our approach involves creating innovative learning opportunities for both pre-clinical and clinical students alike.

 Women’s Health Education Alliance

 The Women’s Health Education Alliance develops and executes education initiatives geared toward both patients and providers that tackle women’s health issues related to misinformation, access to care, and health outcome disparities.
 By engaging both sides of the health equation, we aim to improve access and quality of care in a way that focusing solely on one side would not.

 Our current patient education initiative aims to raise awareness among college freshmen about contraception options and access.
 Our provider education initiative seeks to improve understanding of the intersectional patient experience.

 Each year, students from each class are elected to be the voice of their peers and promote health and wellness initiatives.
 Wellness representatives work closely with the Office of Students and Diversity to advocate for services that foster wellness among the class, participate in monthly Student Wellness Committee meetings, and assist in the planning and facilitation of the annual Wellness Retreat.

-For more information, contact the current wellness representatives, Mittal Rana at firstname.lastname@example.org, Eric Burdge at email@example.com, Thoasin Bari at firstname.lastname@example.org, or Jaydee Choompoo at email@example.com.
+For more information, contact the current wellness representatives, Mittal Rana at firstname.lastname@example.org, Eric Burdge at email@example.com, or Thoasin Bari at firstname.lastname@example.org.